the-events-calendar/the-events-calendar/readme.txt

 = [4.6.23] TBD =

+* Fix - Fixed the "Full Styles" mobile view.
+Thanks Matthew, Laura and others for flagging this!
+[112301]

 = [4.6.22] TBD =

 * Add - Allow filtering events, in REST API requests, by their post ID with `include` [94326]